Bob's Burgers: Setting

 The setting of the series is officially unnamed, though the town is referred informally among staff writers as "Seymour's Bay".
 Though informal, the name has appeared during the series: Bob is seen reading a newspaper titled "Seymour's Bay Times" in the season 11 episode "Y Tu Tina También".
 Series creator Loren Bouchard said early on that the series' location was an indeterminate Northeastern United States shore town (calling the setting a "semi-Springfield"), saying he drew inspiration from several areas (including San Francisco, whose Victorian architecture is mimicked on some of the buildings) for the town's physical appearance.
 As the series has proceeded, viewers and critics alike have come to a conclusion that the unnamed town is actually in southern New Jersey.
-The first such episode where the connection is at least attempted is the season three episode "It Snakes a Village,".
-Additional examples include character Tammy Larsen, who has a phone number with the area code 201, which belongs to the state (although not to the Jersey Shore area).
+The first such episode where the connection is at least attempted is the season three episode "It Snakes a Village".
+Additional examples include a season 8 episode where the character Tammy Larsen mentions a phone number with the area code 201, which belongs to northeastern New Jersey (although not to the Jersey Shore area).
 An episode of Archer that featured a crossover between the two series has also furthered the narrative: in the episode "Fugue and Riffs," Sterling Archer is discovered to have been "flipping burgers at the Shore" for several weeks due to a case of amnesia where he believes he is Bob Belcher (Archer and Belcher are both voiced by H. Jon Benjamin).

 Executive producers

 Creator Loren Bouchard serves as the executive producer, alongside developer Jim Dauterive.
 They have served as executive producers since the first season.
 Dan Fybel and Rich Rinaldi were promoted to executive producers during season 6.
-Jim Dauterive later retired after the 9th production cycle and Norah Smith replaced him as co-showrunner in the 10th production cycle.
+Jim Dauterive later retired after the 9th production cycle and Nora Smith replaced him as co-showrunner in the 10th production cycle.